The most interesting facts about Kyrgyzstan include an epic poem, a rich nomadic culture and the World Nomad Games

 13. It is also very mountainous with 94% of the country located 1,000m above sea level with an average elevation of 2,750m.

 14. Bread is considered holy in Kyrgyzstan and it should never be wasted, thrown away or placed it upside down on the table.
+It is believed the bread honors and feeds the souls of the dead.

 21. Horses are very symbolic of the nomadic culture of Kyrgyzstan.
 So much so that during summer, horse games take place in Kyrgyzstan which, played mainly by men, depict ‘spectacular skills and manliness’.

-22. Finally, one of the most fascinating facts about Kyrgyzstan is that the art of eagle hunting is still practised.
+22. Finally, one of the most fascinating facts about Kyrgyzstan is that the art of eagle hunting is still practiced.
 The tradition of hunting with eagles is believed to go back hundreds of years in Kyrgyzstan, possibly to the 12th and 13th centuries.

 23. At 2,988m Kyrgyzstan has the world’s second-highest average elevation.